marvingreenberg/FaceSVG/README.md

 # SVG Face Export - compatible with Shaper Origin

 This is a plugin to generate an SVG outline from selected faces.
 The plugin adds a couple operations to the "context menu" (right click) when a face is selected or to select the current face.
-"Layout SVG profile" transform the face's inner and outer edges onto a newly created group.
-"Write SVG profile" converts the edges that have been laid out into a SVG file.
+"Layout SVG profile" copies the selected (and related) faces in to a special "SVG Profile" group.
+"Write SVG profile" converts the edges of these faces into SVG paths, with the fill set according the the guidelines outlined by *Shaper Origin* for exterior and interior cuts profiles, and for "pocket" cuts.
+New to this release, added support for pocket cuts, and the ability to manually edit and change the layout from within Sketchup.

+**Note: the YouTube video has not been updated yet, and additional documentation will be provided in the future** .
+Also see [the Wiki](https://github.com/marvingreenberg/FaceSVG/wiki) for information on current and future developments.

 Go to https://github.com/marvingreenberg/FaceSVG/releases for download links for the ruby '.rbz' plugin.